vatlab/blog/content/post/power-of-sos-plus-sos-notebook.md

 ### Why “pipelineitis is a nasty disease”?

-Everyone knows how powerful pipelines can be and [aswsome pipelines](https://github.com/pditommaso/awesome-pipeline) lists more than 100 scientific pipeline systems.
+Everyone knows how powerful pipelines can be and [awsome pipelines](https://github.com/pditommaso/awesome-pipeline) lists more than 100 scientific pipeline systems.
 However, allow me to quote [Loman and Watson, 2013, Nat Biotechnol](https://www.nature.com/articles/nbt.2740) for this point: